Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 For the usage of the Defeaturing algorithm on the Draw level the command <b>removefeatures</b> has been implemented.

-To track the history of a shape modification during Defeaturing the following commands can be used:
+To track the history of a shape modification during Defeaturing the @ref occt_draw_hist "standard history commands" can be used.
-* <b>rfmodified</b> Shows the shapes modified from the input shape during Defeaturing.
-* <b>rfgenerated</b> Shows the shapes generated from the input shape during Defeaturing.
-* <b>rfisdeleted</b> Checks if the shape has been deleted during Defeaturing.

 For more details on commands above please refer the @ref occt_draw_defeaturing "Defeaturing commands" of the Draw test harness user guide.